 This is the first of two courses that constitute the International Baccalaureate (IB) requirements.
 It is open to juniors who plan to take the Spanish IBSL course as seniors and who will take the IB exam in twelfth grade.
 This course is taught on a yearlong A/B schedule, paired with one other IB course.
 In this course students will begin to explore topics related to social relationships, communication and the media, global issues and two of five optional topics specified by IB curriculum.
 They will develop upper-intermediate communication skills with emphasis on using more advanced language structures in interpretive (listening and reading) activities for comprehension, presentational (speaking and writing) activities for expression, and interpersonal activities for interaction with others.
-Students will develop skills for explaining and analyzing, and are expected to use the studied language for more than 90% of the class period.
-The IB exam must be taken in the senior year in order to receive IB credit.
+Students will develop skills for explaining and analyzing, and are expected to use the studied language for more than 90 percent of the class period.

-• IB Spanish B SL 365G05IW

-PREREQUISITE: IB Spanish B SL Seminar.
+• IB Spanish B SL PREREQUISITE: IB Spanish B SL Seminar.